hashicorp/terraform-plugin-framework/docs/design/factories.md

 ### Factory types

-Instead of using functions, we can have an interface for a factory type that providers define:
+Instead of using functions, the framework can define an interface for a factory that providers define:

 ```go